sanders41/meilisearch-tui/README.md

 that have already been created will show at the bottom of the screen.
 By default the first index will auto-populate the `Index` box.

-To search, enter the index you want to search on, by default the first index found will pre-populate the box.
+To search, click on the index in the sidebar you want to search on, by default the first index will be selected.
 Then type the desired search.

 ## Contributing